-- 1. A description of the vehicle (including serial number or other manufacturer's number) in enough detail to give a positive identification of the vehicle. - 2.
+- 1. A detailed description of the vehicle (including the VIN or other manufacturer's serial number). - 2.
 The weight of loads carried by the vehicle in the same form as required by any state in which the vehicle is registered or required to be registered. - 3.
 The date you acquired the vehicle and the name and address of the person from whom you acquired it. - 4.
-The first month of each tax period in which a taxable use occurred and any prior month in which the vehicle was used in the tax period while registered in your name, with proof that the prior use was not a taxable use. - 5.
+The first month of each period in which a taxable use occurred and any prior month in which the vehicle was used in the period while registered in your name, with proof that the prior use was not a taxable use. - 5.
 The date the vehicle was sold and the name and address of the purchaser.
 If it was not sold, the records must show how and when you disposed of it. - 6.
-If the tax is suspended for a vehicle (see Suspended Vehicles on page 5), keep a record of actual highway mileage.
-If the tax is suspended for an agricultural vehicle, keep accurate records of the number of miles it is driven on a farm since mileage on the farm is not counted toward the 7,500-mile limit.
+If the tax is suspended for a vehicle, keep a record of actual highway mileage.
+For an agricultural vehicle, keep accurate records of the number of miles it is driven on a farm.
+See Part II.
+Statement in Support of Suspension on page 4.